appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 So, the following commands will assume that current working directory is `/Volumes/agent-disk/appcircle-runner`.

-To configure ntp settings:
+To configure NTP settings:

-- The ip address of ntp server should be known
+- The ip address of NTP server should be known

-- Network access should be allowed from Appcircle runner to the ntp server.
+- Network access should be allowed from Appcircle runner to the NTP server.

 - You will find a script named `configure_ntp.sh` in your `scripts` folder inside the `appcircle-runner` directory.

-- Run the script and give the ntp server ip as argument like the example below:
+- Run the script and give the NTP server ip as argument like the example below:

 ```bash
 ./scripts/configure_ntp.sh "10.10.1.50"
 ```

 :::caution
-You should change "10.10.1.50" to the ntp server of your organization in the example above
+You should change "10.10.1.50" to the NTP server of your organization in the example above
 :::

 #### Trust The Root Certificate of Your Organization

-If the resources you want to connect to such as Gitlab, Nexus, use a self signed certificate, you should also trust the root cert of your organization in your Appcircle runner VMs.
+If the resources you want to connect to such as Gitlab, Nexus, use a self-signed certificate, you should also trust the root cert of your organization in your Appcircle runner VMs.

 Trusting your organization's root certificate on the OS is crucial.